Hedwig Potthast: Final years

-Potthast later married and took her husband's name.
+Potthast later married Hans Staeck and took his name.
 Her son struggled with ailments throughout his life and stayed with her; her daughter became a physician.
 In a 1987 interview with former Der Spiegel editor Peter-Ferdinand Koch, Potthast remained silent about Himmler's responsibility for Nazi war crimes.
 She died on 22 September 1994, aged 82, in Baden-Baden, Baden-Württemberg.